Is It Possible to Make a Living Trading Stocks?

 What You Need to Know About Trading for a Living

-One of the questions I get asked on a regular basis is “can you make a living trading stocks?”
-It’s no surprise because the idea that you could quit your job and support yourself just by trading stocks is fascinating to most people.
+One of the questions I get asked on a regular basis is, “Can you make a living trading stocks?”

-It seems like a fantasy, something that would be impossible to do.
-So you can imagine their shock when I tell them that it is possible to make a living trading stocks — but is it probable — that is the real question.
+The idea that you could quit your job and support yourself just by trading stocks is fascinating.
+It seems like an impossible fantasy.
+So you can imagine their shock when I tell them that it is possible to make a living trading stocks.
+But is it probable?
+That's the real question.

-Every year, novice investors, buoyed by their paper trading success, take the leap of faith and decide that they are going to earn their living from the stock market.
+Novice investors buoyed by their success with paper trading simulations may take the leap of faith and decide that they're going to earn their living from the stock market.
 Some make it, but the vast majority just blow their accounts up.
 Studies on day trader performance have shown that most lose money over the long term.

 Freedom to be your own boss, work where, and when, you want, and to be financially secure.